Your email address is transiently passed to Amazon Web Services to send you automated emails, but this is a private and secure process.

 If you forcefully close an app without logging out, it may persist for several minutes.

 1.3 - User Account Information

 The server stores account details for each user; for example, the user's email address and whether their email address has been verified.

-Settings such as email preferences and whether or not images will be copied, and whether encryption has been enabled, are also stored.
+Settings such as email preferences are also stored.

-Sensitive payment information is never stored - such data is handled by Braintree, a third party payment processor company owned by PayPal.
+Sensitive payment information is never stored - such data is handled by PayPal, a third party payment processor company.

 No sensitive payment information is ever directly visible to the Clipboard Everywhere servers.